 Definition Reality of Social Anxiety Disorder

 Occasionally someone will ask me what it’s like to have social anxiety.
-Here’s what the academics say:
+Well, here’s how the psychology professors describe it:

 You’re taking an innocent walk in the park.
 It’s a beautiful day.
 You’re really enjoying yourself.
-The grass is green, the birds are singing, life feels great.
+The grass is green, the birds are singing and life feels great.

 So you keep walking towards them.